Logging and debugging rewriters¶

 This default log message can be overridden in the rule definitions using the

-and _id_
+_log and _id_ properties:

 notebook =>